 Consultation with joint user groups at Lloyd Reserve, Geelong Touch Football and Murgheboluc Cricket Club, has resulted in a project plan to produce a pavilion with female specific change rooms, increased social space, kitchen improvements and increased storage capacity.
 This would create a more user friendly space for members to gather and would assist in welcoming new members.

 The projected cost for the plan as a whole is $1.3 million, which would be shared between the 3 user groups.
-The project could be constructed in 3 (or even 4 stages), with a revised Stage 1 costed at $546,000, making the Newtown Hockey Club share of this $182,000.
+The project could be constructed in 3 (or even 4 stages), with a revised Stage 1 costed at $370,000.
 An application for Stage 1 funding from the City of Greater Geelong has been successful in the recent round of grant announcements.
 Each of the 3 clubs has committed to providing $10,000 to supplement the grant funds.

 How Can You Help?